-- This anti-racism resources document compiled by Sarah Sophie Flicker and Alyssa Klein in May 2020 includes books for adults and children, articles, podcasts, videos and films, and organizations to follow.
+- This anti-racism resources document includes books for adults and children, articles, podcasts, videos and films, and organizations to follow.

 - Take Harvard’s implicit bias test to learn your level of conscious and unconscious bias on things like light versus dark skin tone preference and many other categories including race, sexual orientation, religion, age, and weight.
 It takes about 10 minutes.

 - Some bite-size media snippets we found insightful:

 - Novelist Toni Morrison puts race in perspective (recommend 1:17–1:55)

 - White privilege checklist (at the end of the slideshow)

 2. If you have the means, donate.